-- Annually assess the accomplishments and performance of the audit committee. - Annually review the mandate of the audit committee.
+- Annually assess the accomplishments and performance of the Committee. - Annually review the mandate of the Committee.

 3.6 Other Responsibilities

 - Carry out any other duty related to the performance of its mandate. - Carry out any other mandate which the Board may entrust to it from time to time.